Car Insurance Claim Adjusters: What They Do and How to Work With Them

 What's the difference between a staff adjuster and an independent adjuster?

-A staff adjuster is a full-time salaried employee of the insurance company.
-An independent adjuster is a contractor hired by the insurer — often during high-claim periods like natural disasters.
-Both types represent the insurer's interests, not yours.
-Neither charges the policyholder directly; their compensation comes from the insurance company.
+A staff adjuster is a full-time salaried employee of the insurance company, with the BLS reporting a median annual wage of $76,790 as of May 2024.
+An independent adjuster is a contractor hired by the insurer — often during high-claim periods like natural disasters or when claim volume spikes — and can earn well over $100,000 in peak years.
+Both types represent the insurer's interests, not yours, and neither charges the policyholder directly.
+Their compensation comes from the insurance company, which is an important thing to keep in mind during any negotiation.

 Is a public adjuster worth it?

 For large, complex, or heavily disputed claims, a public adjuster can be well worth the cost.
-They work exclusively for you and are motivated to maximize your settlement since they earn 10–20% of whatever you recover.
-For minor claims, the fee may outweigh the benefit — but for substantial losses or lowball offers, they can make a significant difference.
+They work exclusively for you and are motivated to maximize your settlement, since they earn 5–20% of whatever you recover.
+Several states have enacted or updated fee regulations in 2025 — including Florida, Connecticut, California (AB 597), New Jersey, and Illinois — so always confirm your state's current rules before signing a contract.
+For minor claims, the fee may outweigh the benefit — but for substantial losses or lowball offers, professional representation can make a significant difference.

 Can I negotiate with an insurance adjuster on my own?

 Yes.
 You have every right to reject an initial offer and submit a counteroffer backed by your own documentation.
-The key is to respond in writing, support your position with evidence (photos, bills, estimates), and avoid making casual verbal statements that can be used against you.
-For high-value or injury-related claims, consulting an attorney is strongly recommended.
+The key is to respond in writing, support your position with evidence such as photos, bills, and independent estimates, and avoid making casual verbal statements that can be used against you.
+For high-value or injury-related claims, consulting an attorney is strongly recommended — even a single consultation can clarify your leverage and options.

 What should I never say to an insurance adjuster?

 Avoid admitting any degree of fault, speculating about your injuries, or agreeing to a recorded statement without preparation.
 Don't say things like "I'm fine" or "it was partly my fault" — these statements can be used to reduce your payout.
-Stick to the facts, avoid opinions, and consider consulting an attorney before giving any detailed statement, especially on injury claims.
+Stick to the facts, avoid opinions, and consider consulting an attorney before giving any detailed statement, especially on injury claims or when the other party's insurer is involved.

 Compare Car Insurance Rates in Ohio